-Proportion in Poverty = number of households in poverty in the census block group of residence divided by the number of households (up to census 2000).
+Proportion in Poverty = number of households in poverty in the census tract of residence divided by the number of households.

-Proportion in Poverty = number of households in poverty in the census block group of residence divided by the number of households (up to census 2000).
-After 2010 the American Community Survey will be available, and this protocol will use the smallest available geography.
+Proportion in Poverty = number of households in poverty in the census tract of residence divided by the number of households using the American Community Survey.